 Sponsors must be aware during project planning that there is a 9-12 month waiting period from application submission in April to actual authorization for cost accrual.
-See the timeline on the next page.
+Grant rounds will typically open the beginning of April and stay open for a period of two weeks.
+See the example timeline on the next page.